harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 ### Forward references

-Harness does not support referencing variables in the next step.
-For example, in a pipeline with four steps: step A, B, C and D, you cannot reference variables in step C in step A.
+Harness does not support referencing variables from future defined next steps.
+For example, in a pipeline with four steps: step A, B, C and D, you cannot reference variables from step C in step A.

 :::note Exception:
-You can refer the environment name in a service step.
+You can refer the variable: `<+env.name>`(environment name) in a service step.
 :::